xiangruili/dicm2nii/README.md

 # nii_viewer
 Visualize NIfTI.
 Can also visualize any file convertible to NIfTI by dicm2nii.

+# nii_coreg
+Affine registration of images with the same modality.

+# nii_deface
+Removes face and neck structure from T1w/T2w NIfTI.

 # nii_moco
 Perform motion correction on a NIfTI.